Nanoscale Integrated Magnetic Field Sensor

 3. 10x in signal-to-noise ratio

-while increasing the sensing range up to ~800mT.
+While increasing the sensing range up to ~800mT.
 This will make these sensors suitable for integration in:

-• Sensor networks for IoT
+• Sensors networks for IoT

 • Sensors for wearable applications